algolia/jekyll-algolia/docs-src/src/how-it-works.md

 front-matter).
 Specific data is the paragraph content and, if applicable, the list of parent headings (based on the `<h1>` and `<h6>` of the page).

-Using the [distinct setting][1] of the Algolia API, only the best matching paragraph of each page is returned for a specific query.
+Using the [distinct setting][1] of the Algolia API, the best matching paragraph of each page is returned for a specific query.
 This greatly improves the perceived relevance of the search results as you can highlight specifically the part that was matching.